MitchellGerdisch/cloud-engineering-days-2022/Developer/NOTES.md

 * Prelaunch as-is

 ## Demo
+* Add tagAllresources({"project": nameBase})
+  * Shows autocomplete and parameters
+  * Show adding a bucket
 * Open Pulumi.dev.yaml
-* Show setting dbPassword config as secret
+* then Show setting dbPassword config as secret
 * Do `pulumi up` to show update
 * Show use of string methods.
 * Import some base64 package?